5 New Tech Trends Impacting How Companies Should Approach RFP Responses

-Although some RFP automation tools on the market include RFP tracking as part of their supported features, they are usually limited to simple analytics about your win rate, client behaviors, and team participation.
-To get a more complete picture of your data, Microsoft Excel, Google Sheets, and time tracking software that can compile data charts are all viable options.
-For example, some helpful data to track might include client industry, client location, key dates (proposal due dates, client decision dates, etc.), types of services requested, and bid status.
+Although some RFP automation tools on the market include RFP tracking as part of their supported features, they’re usually limited to simple analytics about your win rate, client behaviors and team participation.
+To get a more complete picture of your data, Microsoft Excel, Google Sheets and time tracking software that can compile data charts are all viable options.
+For example, some helpful data to track might include client industry, client location, key dates (proposal due dates, client decision dates, etc.), types of services requested and bid status.

 As you can see, there’s no need to worry about robots phasing out your job anytime soon.
-The focus of new tech trends in the RFP industry is not to automate the entire process, but to shorten tedious tasks that cause inefficiencies.
+The focus of new tech trends in the RFP industry isn’t to automate the entire process but to shorten tedious tasks that cause inefficiencies.
 After all, RFP responses always need a human touch.
 And as long as RFPs continue to be evaluated by real humans, this is bound to remain unchanged.

 Here at The Bid Lab, technology and people work together in harmony to create winning proposals for our clients.
 We understand that it can be difficult to know which automation tools are worth investment and which are wasting your money.
 Our proposal writers and managers can help guide you through the RFP process, using strong project management and tools with proven value.
 Contact us today to see how we can help you achieve your goals!